-The layers in the charts allow you to turn on and off and customize features of the charts.
+You can turn on and off chart layers and customize features of the charts.
 Each setting is specific to the chart or chart view being used.

 NOTE: Not all settings apply to all charts and chartplotter models.
 Some options require premium maps or connected accessories.